-Before her academic career, Edmondson was Director of Research at Pecos River Learning Centers, where she worked on transformational change in large companies.
-In the early 1980s, she worked as Chief Engineer for architect/inventor Buckminster Fuller, and her book A Fuller Explanation: The Synergetic Geometry of R. Buckminster Fuller (Birkauser Boston, 1987) clarifies Fuller’s mathematical contributions for a non-technical audience.
-Edmondson received her PhD in organizational behavior, AM in psychology, and AB in engineering and design from Harvard Business School, where she has been Novartis Professor of Leadership and Management since 1996.
+Before her academic career, Edmondson was director of research at Pecos River Learning Centers, where she worked on transformational change in large companies.
+In the early 1980s, she worked as chief engineer for architect/inventor Buckminster Fuller.
+Edmondson received her PhD in organizational behaviour, AM in psychology, and AB in engineering and design from Harvard Business School, where she has been Novartis Professor of Leadership and Management since 1996.

 The Fearless Organization: Creating Psychological Safety in the Workplace for Learning, Innovation, and Growth (Wiley, 2018); Extreme Teaming: Lessons in Complex, Cross-sector Leadership (Emerald, 2017); Building the Future: Big Teaming for Audacious Innovation (Berrett-Koehler, 2016); Teaming to Innovate (Jossey-Bass, 2013); Teaming: How Organizations Learn, Innovate and Compete in the Knowledge Economy (Wiley, 2012); A Fuller Explanation: The Synergetic Geometry of R. Buckminster Fuller (Birkauser Boston, 1987).